psycook/barcode-hybrid-app/README.md

 This git repository just contains the www folder for the Ionic hybrid application due to the large size of the complete project.

 #Prerequisits
+Cordova must be installed
+Ionic must be installed
+npm must be installed
+An Org. with Digital Signature Objects, Some Orders and Products Configured and Return Objects Configured. - simon.cook@salesforce.com for more information.

 #1.
 Install the ionic Salesforce start application
 ionic start Barcode salesforce